conmas/site/_posts/2015-10-01-nexus-chromecast-google-product-empire.md

 > Google wants to become your one-stop shop for technology.

 Google is a company with a lot of spinning plates, spanning diverse industries and categories—an approach it formalized with its inside-out transformation into Alphabet.
 But these once-scattershot ventures into the world of hardware have begun to materialize into a more coherent vision in recent years.
 Google wants to deliver on the vision of one company for all customer needs—from affordable, beautiful hardware to free, reliable web services and [gorgeous mobile apps](https://www.punchkick.com/blog/2014/07/31/what-does-googles-material-design-mean-for-consumer-brand-apps).
 Google wants to be the one company that cheaply connect customers to the web, via cellular or Fiber or [balloons](http://www.google.com/loon/).
 And it can be the one company that provides the router, and the tablet, and the OS, and the browser, and the web apps that started it all.
 All you need to do is look at some ads.

-> This post was originally published on [punchkick.com](https://www.punchkick.com/blog/2015/10/01/with-nexus-and-chromecast-google-has-built-a-product-empire).

 [^1]: [Mobile virtual network operator](https://en.wikipedia.org/wiki/Mobile_virtual_network_operator), if you’re interested.
 [^2]: Or Apple.
 Building an MVNO would be a great opportunity to get more mileage out of that AppleTalk trademark, guys.